DivineBladeofDarkness/Tip-Calculator/README.md

 Party Size: Number of people who wants to give tips

-Tip: The amount of money each person has to give according to percentages
+Tip: The amount of money each person has to give as tips according to percentages

-Total: The total amount of tip to be given per person based on party size
+Total: The total amount of money each person has to pay for their bill including tips

-Tips to be given based on either 15%, 20% or 25% of total bill.
+Tips are calculated in either 15%, 20% or 25% of total amount